littlecutefish/Datamining_TransNet/README.md

 ### Datasets
-The original datasets M2 and A1 are provided in this repository.
-Additional datasets (physics and cs) have been added for academic domain transfer learning experiments.
+- The original datasets M2 and A1 are provided in original paper's repository: https://github.com/yuzhenmao/TransNet -> data folder, download "input.zip"
+- Some other datasets: https://github.com/TrustAGI-Lab/UDAGCN
+- Our experiment datasets download link (cora, citeseer, pubmed, physics and cs...): https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html#torch_geometric.datasets.Planetoid

 Please download other datasets from the original papers listed in the paper.

-- Please download dataset from original paper: https://github.com/yuzhenmao/TransNet -> data folder, download "input.zip"
-- Some other datasets: https://github.com/TrustAGI-Lab/UDAGCN
-- Our experiment datasets download link: https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html#torch_geometric.datasets.Planetoid

 ### Implementation Details
 _**TransNet**_ is firstly pre-trained on the source dataset for 2000 epochs; then it is fine-tuned on the target dataset for 800 epochs using limited labeled data in each class.
 We use Adam optimizer with learning rate 3e-3. α in the beta-distribution of trinity-signal mixup is set to 1.0 and the output dimension of MLP in domain unification module is set to 100 by default.
 Precision is used as the evaluation metric.